daveabrock/daveabrock.github.io/_posts/2020-09-26-dev-discussions-phillip-carter.markdown

 ---
 date: "2020-09-26"
 title: "Dev Discussions - Phillip Carter"
-subtitle: In the latest interview, we talk with Phillip Carter.
+description: In the latest interview, we talk with Phillip Carter.
 tags: [dotnet-stacks, dev-discussions]
-subtitle: In the latest interview, I talk with Phillip Carter to get the Microsoft perspective on F#.
+description: In the latest interview, I talk with Phillip Carter to get the Microsoft perspective on F#.
 tags: [dotnet-stacks, dev-discussions]
-share-img: /assets/img/carter-card.png
+image: /assets/img/carter-card.png
 ---

 This is the full interview from my discussion with Phillip Carter in my weekly (free!) newsletter, *The .NET Stacks*.
 Consider [subscribing today](https://dotnetstacks.com)!